 Who can have tooth whitening treatment?

-You do not have to be a registered patient at the practice, however, if you have tooth decay or gum disease, this will need to be treated before you can begin any whitening treatments.
+If you have tooth decay or gum disease, this will need to be treated before you can begin any whitening treatments.
 There are some instances when your dentist may recommend that you do not have your teeth whitened.
 For example, bleaching is not usually recommended for pregnant or breastfeeding women, or for anyone under the age of 18 whose teeth are still developing.

 Why do people have their teeth whitened?